 - If registration and/or licensing are required, licenses must be submitted for approval through the Libraries' license review process.
 Resources may be rejected if licensing terms are unacceptable.

-- Fee-based resources that are available on a free-trial basis for a limited period of time are not appropriate for selection.
+- Fee-based resources that are available on a free-trial basis for a limited period of time or password-protected Web sites available to single users are not appropriate for selection.